PurnimaPathak44/Project-1/README.md

 The average budget was similar for all ratings until around 1996 where G, PG, and PG-13 movie budgets increased.
 On average, the budget is highest for G-Rated movies and lowest for R-Rated movies.

+PG and R movies were the most popular until around 1985 where G movies started to increase.
+With the introduction of PG-13 movies in 1984, we see the decrease in PG and R movies.
+This could be due to PG and R movies becoming less saturated since films can now be split into a new inbetween rating.
+G rated movies had a "golden popularity" era around the early 1990's but then all film ratings started even out and similar popularity after.
+More recently, PG-13 and R rated movies seemed to have had an increase in popularity starting somewhere around 2013.

 ### 4. "Top 10 Directors vs Revenue and Runtime Regression"